WGBH-MLA/AAPB2/app/views/primary_source_sets/latinas-resilience.md

 #### Activity 3

 In this activity, students will learn about the Frente Indígena de Organizaciones Binacionales (Indigenous Front of Binational Organizations), an organization that serves Latino-Indigenous migrant and non-migrant communities and individuals in California and various states in Mexico.
 Frente Indígena de Organizaciones Binacionales will be led by indigenous women.
-The host, Samuel Orozco, interviews the newly elected leaders Odilia Romero and Oralia Maceda.
-Students will listen to a clip from the below podcast and then answer comprehension questions from A to G. Then, students will be divided into groups of four to discuss their answers.
+In the below podcast clip, the host, Samuel Orozco, interviews the newly elected leaders Odilia Romero and Oralia Maceda.

 - [Línea Abierta: Indigenous Women Leaders (2018)](/primary_source_sets/latinas/3c89f3c57db)

+Students will listen to the clip and then answer comprehension questions from A to G. Then, students will be divided into groups of four to discuss their answers.

 - A. What are the objectives and goals of the organization Frente Indígena de Organizaciones Binacionales?
 - B. What makes this organization unique?